faaabio1618/filippi.dev/tutorials/carrier-service-and-functions/index.markdown

 ### First function implementation

-In our attempt to implement the function we will start by hiding all the delivery methods that are not free if the user is VIP and viceversa.
+In our implementation process, we will hide all non-free delivery methods if the user is a VIP, and do the contrary for non-VIP users.

 ```typescript
 export function run(input: RunInput): FunctionRunResult {